MATS64662-2020-Group-1/Assignmemnt/README.md

 This is the repository for the Research Software Engineering Practice module of the AMS CDT.

-## Aim of the unit and of the assignment
+## Aim of the Unit and of the Assignment

-The aim of the this course is to learn about modern software engineering practice, particularly to learn about python, version control and colaborating on code development using the GitHub workflow.
+The aim of this course is to learn about modern software engineering practice, particularly to learn about Python, version control and collaborating on code development using the GitHub workflow.

-As a group, you should develop a program to perform image-based physics (diffusion, thermal conduction, solid mechanics etc.) simulations using:
+As a group, a program to perform image-based physics (diffusion, thermal conduction, solid mechanics etc.) simulations should be developed using:

-- available open-source FE and image-analysis packages
+- Available open-source FE and image-analysis packages
-- microstructure images from your research work, scientific literature and/or the provided image database
+- Microstructure images from your research work, scientific literature and/or the provided image database

-this is an application of what you have already covered in your python and git tutorials.
-Your work should include:
+This is an application of what has been covered in your Python and Git tutorials.
+The work should include documentation, examples and test cases with any further desired functionality added.

-- documentation
-- examples
-- test cases

-Add any further functionality as you wish.

-Marks will be allocated based on the number and quality of your contributions as tracked by github [Pull Requests](https://github.com/MATS64662-2020-Group-1/xxxx/pulls) and by your participation in discussions, as recorded in [Issues](https://github.com/MATS64662-2020-Group-1/xxxx/issues).